Crystals for set-valued decomposition tableaux: Second construction

-We consider the following equivalence relation on the characters in the linked $i$-word.
+Yu \cite{Yu} divides the characters in the $i$-word into equivalence classes in the following way.
 Ignore the ``$-$'' symbols and pair the parentheses ``$($'' with ``$)$'' in the usual way.
-We now require that \begin{itemize} \item If an ``$($'' is paired with ``$)$'', then these two characters and everything between them is in the same equivalence class.
+Then we require: \begin{itemize} \item If a left parenthesis ``$($'' is paired with a right paranthesis ``$)$'', then these two characters and everything between them is in the same equivalence class.

 \item For each ``$)-($'', these three characters are in the same equivalence class.

 \end{itemize} Each of the resulting equivalence classes is a contiguous sub-word.